Entropy along expanding foliations: Robustly transitive diffeomorphisms

+Now take a $\Leb$-typical unstable plaque $D$, i.e., a unstable plaque such that Lebesgue almost every point of $D$ is the regular point of $f^{-1}$.
+They admit absolutely continuous Pesin stable manifolds with dimension $\dim(E^s)+1$, whose union, denoted by $\Gamma^s$, belongs to the basin of $\Leb$ for map $f^{-1}$.

-Note that by Proposition~\ref{p.Gibbsustates} (2), $\supp(\mu_1)$ is $\cF^u$ saturated, and because $\cF^u$ is minimal, $\supp(\mu_1)=M$.
-We may take a $\mu_1$-typical unstable disk $D_1$ which is arbitrarily close to $D$, such that Lebesgue almost every point of $D_1$ belongs to the basin of $\mu_1$.
-Because by the absolute continuation of the Pesin stable manifolds, $\Gamma^s$ intersects $D_1$ with a Lebesgue positive measure subset inside $D_1$, which means that the basins of $\mu$ and $\mu_1$ have non-trivial intersection, a contradiction.
-The proof is complete.
+Take a small neighborhood $U$ of $D$, then $\mu(U)\geq d \Leb(U)>0$.
+So for $n$ sufficiently large, $\mu_n(U)>0$.
+Fix such a large $n$ and take a $\mu_n$-typical unstable disk $D^\prime$ which belongs to $U$, such that Lebesgue almost every point of $D^\prime$ belongs to the basin of $\mu_n$.
+Then $\Gamma^s$ intersects $D^\prime$ on a positive Lebesgue measure subset and the intersection belongs to the basin of $\Leb$, we get a contradiction.